 In addition to the health issues described above, did you know low calorie diets can do the one thing people are trying to avoid: cause weight gain?

 It sounds hard to believe, but it’s true.
-If we eat less than 1200 calories per day, every day, our bodies will soon go into “starvation mode.”
-Our metabolisms will slow down and will hold onto every calorie it receives.
+Our metabolism will slow down and will hold onto every calorie it receives.
 This means instead of losing weight, we could actually gain weight… even on fewer calories!

 Another problem to watch out for is yo-yo dieting and binge eating.